ZerinHwang03/ZerinHwang03.github.io/_pages/about.md

 🧑‍🎓 Biography
 ======
 I received my Ph.D. degree in Information and Communication Engineering from Tsinghua University in 2026, my M.S. degree in Computer Application Technology from Peking University in 2022, and my B.S. degree in Communication Engineering from Harbin Institute of Technology in 2019.
-I will soon join the Power Dispatch and Control Center of China Southern Power Grid.
-My research interests include AI for Science, Computer Vision and Self-supervised Learning.
+I am currently a Supervisor at the Power Dispatch and Control Center of China Southern Power Grid (CSG).
+My research interests include AI for Science, Graph Neural Networks and Self-supervised Learning.

 ****